-A recent New York Supreme Court decision has shed light on the complexities of corporate liability in business acquisitions and mergers, particularly concerning the de facto merger doctrine.
+A recent New York Supreme Court decision has shed light on the complexities of corporate liability in business acquisitions and mergers, particularly concerning the de facto merger doctrine New York.

 The case, Hydraulic IP Holdings, LLC v.
 Tan, 2024 N.Y.
 Slip Op.
 32930(U) (Sup.
 Ct., N.Y.
 County Aug.
-16, 2024), offers valuable insights for New York business owners and board members navigating the treacherous waters of corporate transactions, including corporate restructuring and successor liability.
+16, 2024), offers valuable insights for New York business owners and board members navigating the treacherous waters of corporate transactions, including corporate restructuring and successor liability in New York.

 The de facto merger doctrine, a cornerstone of New York corporate law, casts a long shadow over corporate transactions, impacting not only successor liability but also the core principles of corporate governance and fiduciary responsibility.

-Understanding the De Facto Merger Doctrine and its Implications
+Understanding the De Facto Merger Doctrine In New York and Its Implications

 The de facto merger doctrine is a critical concept in New York corporate liability, creating an exception to the general principle that an acquiring corporation does not become responsible for the pre-existing liabilities of the acquired corporation.